 The Associate Dean and the Director of Student Affairs, Law School are available for private academic advising throughout the year.
 All JD students are invited to seek advice regarding course selection, progress towards degree completion, or general academic concerns.
 JD students entering their final year of study are strongly encouraged to meet with an advisor to ensure they are on track to graduate.

 To schedule an in-person or telephone appointment, students should drop by Student Affairs, Law School, room 2333, or call 442-6615.
 Student Affairs is open until 6:30 pm on Tuesday through Thursday each week during the school terms.
 Additional evening hours are available upon request.

 Students are responsible for enrolling in required courses and monitoring their progress towards completing their degree requirements by their anticipated graduation dates.
-Academic program evaluations are available on GGU4YOU by accessing "Academic Advising" and then "View My Program Evaluation Report."
+Academic program evaluations are available on myGGU by accessing "Student Planning" and then "My Progress."